Fasteddie830/WebAssessmentHeroku/README.md

     npm install nodejs

+If this repository is downloaded, all the needed additions are included in the package.json file, so the only required command is

+        npm i

 This step is only required if the website doesn't start.

 To start the website, run the command: